 In October 2012, the Company entered into an agreement with a consultant to provide public relations and marketing services to the Company for a period of three months.
-Pursuant to the agreement, the Company agreed to pay the consultant a monthly cash fee of \$5,000 and to issue the consultant shares of common stock per month with a fair value of \$10,000 as compensation for services provided.
-The Company entered into a new agreement with this consultant on November 1, 2013 for a period of six months and agreed to pay the consultant a monthly cash fee of \$5,000.
-During the three months ended March 31, 2014 the Company paid the consultant \$15,000 pursuant to this agreement.
-During the quarter ended March 31, 2013, 120,000 shares of common stock with a fair value of \$30,000 as compensation for services provided from January 1, 2013, to March 31, 2013, were issued on March 31, 2013.
+Pursuant to the agreement, the Company agreed to pay the consultant a monthly cash retainer of \$5,000 to be paid in cash and to issue the consultant shares of common stock per month with a fair value of \$10,000 as compensation for services provided.
+The Company entered into a new agreement with this consultant on November 1, 2013 for a period of six months and agreed to pay the consultant a monthly cash retainer of \$5,000 to be paid in cash.
+On June 1, 2014, the Company and the consultant agreed to extend the contract for a period of one year from that date.
+In connection with the amended agreement, the Company agreed to pay the consultant a monthly retainer of \$15,000, of which \$5,000 shall be in cash and \$10,000 in unregistered shares of the Company's common stock.
+In addition to the monthly retainer the consultant is to be reimbursed for other expenses incurred in connection with certain marketing events.
+During the six and three months ended June 30, 2014, the Company paid the consultant \$162,767 and \$112,640, respectively pursuant to this agreement.
+Also during the six and three months ended June 30, 2014, 2,445 and 2,445 shares of common stock, respectively, with a fair value of \$10,000 and \$10,000, respectively, were paid to the consultant as compensation for services provided.
+During the six and three months ended June 30, 2013, 150,000 and 30,000 shares of common stock, respectively, with a fair value of \$60,000 and \$30,000, respectively, were paid to the consultant as compensation for services provided.

 In January 2013, the Company entered into an agreement with a development and manufacturing company to provide samples of the Company's smart card design for an aggregate of \$150,000.
 Unless terminated early, the agreement will continue in full force and effect until the samples have been delivered to the Company.
-During the three months ended March 31, 2014 and 2013 the Company paid \$0 and \$125,000 in consulting fees pursuant to this agreement.
+During the six months ended June 30, 2014 and 2013 the Company paid \$0 and \$125,000, respectively, in consulting fees pursuant to this agreement.
+During the three months ended June 30, 2014 and 2013 the Company paid \$0 and \$125,000, respectively, in consulting fees pursuant to this agreement.